UPDATED AUGUST 15, 2017

 In this state census we find in Fulton County, REDING, HAZEAL, HARRISON (Hazeal's son), GEORGE (Reding's son), ELIJAH and BENJAMIN F. PUTMAN (son of Daniel Kendrick Putman out of Kentucky).
 WILLIAM should also be here, but wasn’t in the index.

 In the 1840 census both males and females are listed 0-4, 5-9, 10-14, 15-19, 20-29,

 HENRY PUTNAM Adams County

 He was first here in 1830.
 He is not in the index, but he is right here in Ellington.
 Henry is number 2334 in Eben’s scheme of things.
 He was born in Marietta, Ohio June 10, 1800, two years after his Father Allen landed there with his cousin General Rufus Putnam of Massachusetts.
-Henry married Martha MacDonald July 29, 1830 and came out here with his brother George after their father died in 1807.
+Henry married Martha Carswell (who was previously married to a MacDonald) July 29, 1830 and came out here with his brother George after their father died in 1807.
 Martha has recently died (June 30, 1839) so Henry is here with his only son Rufus William Putnam.
 Henry himself will die here on September 20, 1844.
 Young Rufus will be here alone and boarding in 1850.
 This line is Henry > Allen > Henry > Henry > Eleazer > John > John.

 JOHN PUTMAN Brown County

 Zachariah's son is the first to arrive from Kentucky, and he is settling in Mt.
 Sterling.
 The listing is 110001-10001.
 He is in his 30s, his wife in her 20s.
 Southern Putman family.
 There will be a ton of folks from this line here in Brown County almost forever.
 This line goes back Zachariah > Daniel > Zachariah > Zachariah > Thomas > Thomas > Thomas Putman.